wzbozon/PropertyFinder/README.md

 ## License

-DKCircularSlider is available under the MIT license.
+DKPropertyFinder is available under the MIT license.
 See the LICENSE file for more info.